Restore® Calcium Alginate Dressing features highly absorbent calcium sodium alginate that creates a conformable gel upon

 • Aids autolytic debridement

-Restore® Calcium Alginate Dressing may be used for: arterial, venous, diabetic and pressure (stage I-IV) ulcers; post-surgical incisions; donor sites; dermal lesions, trauma injuries, incisions or other trauma wounds; superficial (first-degree) and partial-thickness (second-degree) burns.
+Restore® Calcium Alginate Dressing may be used for: arterial, venous, diabetic and pressure (stage 1-4) ulcers; post-surgical incisions; donor sites; dermal lesions, trauma injuries, incisions or other trauma wounds; superficial (first-degree) and partial-thickness (second-degree) burns.
 This product can also be used under compression bandages, and may also assist in supporting the control of minor bleeding in superficial wounds.

 Contraindicated for use on full-thickness (third-degree) burns, dry or lightly exuding wounds, for surgical implantation, to control heavy bleeding, or on individuals with a known sensitivity to alginates.